Telenav/smithy/README.md

 **deleted** when before code generation writes anything.
 You do not want to put code you want to keep under those folders (by default, the plugin generates into `target/generated-sources/smithy` so you can do what you want in `src/main/java`).

+### Smithy Java HTTP Extensions

+The business logic interfaces you implement have no direct dependencies on the web framework you are using.
+It *does* use a small library called `smithy-java-http-extensions` to abstract out requests, responses, etc., so you get called with a thin wrapper over the real request object (Vertx's `HttpServerRequest` or Acteur's `HttpEvent`), plus a thin wrapper over a JDK `CompletableFuture` to put your response data in.

+If you prefer to use the raw framework type, you can always call, e.g.
+`SmithyRequest.unwrap(HttpServerRequest.class)`;  in the case of Vertx, `SmithyRequest` adds a few niceties, such as the ability to parse common HTTP headers into appopriate types (dates, cache-control, x-frame-options and more), which Vertx does not come with out-of-the-box.

 ### How It All Gets Built